Learner Development and Skills Manager

 I am also a trained teacher of Spanish in Higher Education (University of Durham, 2010).
 For many years I was a literature and history tutor at the Joseph Cowen Centre for Lifelong Learning in Newcastle.
 I have also been a visiting researcher at the Universities of Durham and Oxford.

-Here at the University of Sunderland, I am currently the English For Academic Purposes Manager.
-In the past, I have been the Programme Leader for MA Education (on campus), and have contributed to BA (Hons) English: Creative and Professional Writing in the School of Media and Communications.
+Here at the University of Sunderland, I am currently the Learner Development and Skills Manager within the University Library.
+In the past, I have been the EAP Manager, Programme Leader for MA Education (on campus), and have contributed to BA (Hons) English: Creative and Professional Writing in the School of Media and Communications.

 Teaching and supervision

-Since I joined The University of Sunderland in 2007 I have undertaken a variety of roles in the School of Culture and have lectured across subjects.
-At the moment I am part of the teaching team on the following degrees:
+Since I joined The University of Sunderland in 2007 I have undertaken a variety of roles in the School of Culture, School of Education as well as within the University Library, lecturing and managing Teams across subjects.
+At the moment I am part of the teaching team on the following programme:

-I currently lead and/or teach a range of modules including:
+I currently lead and/or teach a range of EAP short courses including:

-Supervision: I am supervising a number of PhD students in English and Education and have supervised undergraduate and postgraduate dissertations in English, MFL, and History on a great variety of topics.
+Supervision: I am supervising a number of PhD students in English, History and Education and have supervised undergraduate and postgraduate dissertations in English, MFL, and History on a great variety of topics.

 I am happy to work with prospective research students who wish to do research that relates to one or more of my areas of expertise.